solo-io/solo-cop/workshops/gloo-gateway/README.md

 EOF
 ```

-3. Call httpbin without an api key and you will get a 401 unathenticated message.
+3. Call httpbin without an api key and you will get a 401 unauthorized message.

 ```sh
 curl -v http://$GLOO_GATEWAY/httpbin/get